oracle-devrel/oci-wearable-health-app/README.md

 * Have the permissions and quota available to manage the required resources.

-* Have got access to the Queue service since its still in LA.
+* Have got access to the Queue service since it's still in LA.

 ### Prerequisites